ghi-electronics/Docs/software/tinyclr/tinyclr-config.md

 Used to save a binary image of the device application program as a .tca file.
 Does not save the TinyCLR firmware or the bootloader.

 ##### Load App
 Used to load a previously saved binary image of an application (.tca file) onto your device.
+Keep in mind that you need to make sure that the device is the same model and is running the same firmware when you load the application that it was when the application was saved.

 ### Using Loader Mode
 Plug the device into your computer's USB port and start TinyCLR Config.
 To use Loader mode, the device must first be placed into bootloader mode.
 Devices without firmware installed should boot into loader mode by default.
 You can also use the `Enter Loader` button in the `Debug` section of TinyCLR Config to put your device in loader mode.
+You may also assert one of the boot pins to force the device to stay in loader mode on power up -- see your device specifications for details.

 > [!Note]
 > You must have GHI Bootloader v2 installed on your device to communicate using the `Loader` mode of TinyCLR Config.